 He was born and raised in Lyon, France and during his late teen years moved to Bordeaux (his mother was living in the region).
 His first wine related job was working a bottling line.
 His interest piqued, he simultaneously attended the University of Bordeaux and worked for several wineries in their cellars.
 He graduated with a master’s degree of Enology and Chemistry.
 Through Michel Rolland, he was introduced to winemaker Andy Erickson and visited Napa Valley for the first time in 2004 helping Andy make wine for a number of notable wineries including Screaming Eagle.
 In 2006 Benoit moved to South Africa, hired by Rolland to be winemaker at Remhoogte Estate.

 Benoit is most associated with Realm Cellars, having helped blend their 2009 vintage and later joining their team in 2011 as winemaker.
 Benoit is still the winemaker at Realm Cellars and is also a partner in that winery.
-In addition to his own wines, Fait-Main and Teeter-Totter, he also consults for several small brands within the valley.
+In addition to his own wines, Fait-Main and Teeter-Totter, he also consults for several small brands within Napa Valley.

 University of Bordeaux today